How to Use a Nebulizer

 Many people with chronic lung diseases such as COPD or asthma use a nebulizer to take their medication in the form of a mist that is inhaled into the lungs.

-Nebulizers are often recommended for patients who have a hard time using inhalers because of health issues or not being able to inhale deeply enough for other devices.
+Nebulizers are often recommended for patients who have a hard time using inhalers because of health issues, or patients who are unable to inhale deeply enough for other devices.

-Thin plastic tubing to connect the mouthpiece to the machine; And an air machine called a compressor.
+- thin plastic tubing connects the mouthpiece to the machine

 Connect the tubing from the compressor to the medicine cup.

-Put the mouthpiece in your mouth between your teeth and close your lips tightly around it.
+Put the mask over your face, or put the mouthpiece in your mouth between your teeth, and close your lips tightly around it.

 Turn on your compressor.

 Hold the nebulizer in an upright position to prevent spilling and to ensure the medication is correctly distributed.